Divas-Sagta/Duplicate-Question-Pair-Identifier/README.md

 <h1 align="center">Quora Question Pairs</h1>

-Over 100 million people visit Quora every month, so it's no surprise that many people ask similarly worded questions.
-Multiple questions with the same intent can cause seekers to spend more time finding the best answer to their question and make writers feel they need to answer multiple versions of the same question.
-Quora values canonical questions because they provide a better experience to active seekers and writers, and offer more value to both of these groups in the long term.
+Quora is a question-and-answer website where questions are asked, answered, edited, and organized by its community of users in the form of opinions.

+In September 2018, Quora reported hitting 300 million monthly users.
+With over 300 million people visit Quora every month, it’s no surprise that many people ask duplicated questions, that is, questions that have the same intent.
+For example, questions like “How can I be a good geologist?” and “What should I do to be a great geologist?” are duplicate questions because they all have the same intent and should be answered once and once only.

 ## Problem Statement

 Identify which questions asked on Quora are duplicates of questions that have already been asked.
 This could be useful to instantly provide answers to questions that have already been answered.

 The task is to predict whether a pair of questions are duplicates or not.
-It is a binary classification problem, for a given pair of questions we need to predict if they are duplicate or not.
+It is a binary classification problem, for a given pair of questions we need to pr

+We will develop a system to classify whether question pairs are duplicates or not.
+We start by information retrieval with the help of models like BOW, TF-IDF, or Word2Vec.
+We use SGD and XGBoost for classification.

 ## Kaggle dataset